HarshRohilla04/Network-Classification-Model/README.md

 🚀 Network Traffic Classification Model

 A machine learning project to classify user application traffic in multi-UE (User Equipment) connected scenarios.
 The model analyzes traffic patterns and predicts the application category (e.g., Video Streaming, Audio Calls, Gaming, Browsing) with high accuracy.
-This work was developed during a hackathon as part of Team KODE CRACKHEADS and later maintained by Harsh Rohilla for portfolio/research purposes.
+This project was initially developed during a hackathon (Team KODE CRACKHEADS) and is now maintained by Harsh Rohilla for portfolio and research purposes.

 🔍 Problem Statement

+In real-world networks, applications behave differently under varying:

+1)Traffic conditions

+2)Channel states

+3)Coverage scenarios

-In real-world networks, applications are affected differently under varying traffic conditions, channel states, and coverage scenarios.
-Differentiating user traffic into broader categories (e.g., video, audio, gaming, browsing) enables networks to serve optimized QoS (Quality of Service).
+If user traffic can be categorized into broader groups (e.g., video, audio, gaming, browsing), networks can deliver optimized Quality of Service (QoS).

-The goal: Develop an AI model to analyze traffic patterns and predict the application category with high accuracy.
+👉 Goal: Develop an AI model that analyzes traffic patterns and predicts the application category with high accuracy.

 🛠️ Models Used

-🎯 Primary Model: LightGBM Classifier (best tradeoff of accuracy, training time, and inference speed).
+-Primary Model: LightGBM Classifier

+Best tradeoff between accuracy, training time, and inference speed.

-🧪 Other Models Experimented:
+-Other Models Experimented:

 1)Random Forest (scikit-learn)